dhruvikmevada/TerraEC2/README.md

-# 🚀 TerraEC2 - Simple AWS EC2 Provisioning
+# 🚀 TerraEC2 - AWS EC2 with Custom VPC Provisioning

 Hey there!
-Welcome to TerraEC2 - a super simple way to spin up an Ubuntu EC2 instance on AWS.
-I've added GitHub Actions to make sure everything runs smoothly with automated testing.
+Welcome to TerraEC2 - a comprehensive Terraform project that sets up a fully configured EC2 instance within its own VPC.
+Complete with automated testing via GitHub Actions, this project creates a production-ready environment with proper networking and security configurations.

 ## 🎯 What's This All About?

-This project helps you quickly deploy an EC2 instance without the AWS console hassle.
+This project automates the deployment of:
+- A custom VPC with proper networking setup
+- An EC2 instance in a public subnet
+- Pre-configured Apache web server
+- All necessary security groups and routing

 Perfect for:
-- Testing stuff quickly
-- Learning Terraform
-- Setting up a basic dev environment
+- Setting up isolated development environments
+- Learning AWS networking concepts
+- Quick deployment of web servers
-- Getting started with AWS infrastructure
+- Understanding infrastructure as code
+- Testing multi-tier applications

 ## 🛠️ Before You Start